One Estate, One Set of Rules

 What This Means for Multi-State Families

-Consider a family with assets in Arizona and another state.
-If a creditor wins a judgment against the estate's representative in the other state, the Arizona representative cannot simply ignore that ruling and start fresh.
-The judgment binds the Arizona representative as well.
-The same principle works in the estate's favor: if a representative successfully defeats a claim in one jurisdiction, that victory protects the estate everywhere.
+For example, a creditor wins a judgment against the estate's representative in one state.
+The local representative cannot ignore that ruling and start fresh.
+The judgment binds the local representative as well.